 The extras you can get...

-Many people restore their classic which can take many months, or even years.
+Many people restore their classic which can take months or even years.
 So you can buy insurance to keep it covered during this period.

 Displaying the car at a vintage car fair or show

-Often included as an extra, you'll be covered for prangs and accidents as well as public liability if you knock into something (or someone) while your vehicle is on display.
+This is often included as an extra.
+You'll be covered for prangs and accidents as well as public liability if you knock into something (or someone) while your vehicle's on display.

 Racing on track days

 If you've got a classic car equipped for racing - whether it's just a gentle drive in a track parade or something slightly speedier on a track day where time trials let drivers put an older car through its paces - make sure your policy covers you for any extra dents or accidents.

 You'll pay a slightly higher premium according to how often you race or the number of events you take part in.

 Most policies will let you spend up to 90 days a year overseas.